-- If a rental vehicle is being used, the applicant taking the skills test must be named on the Rental Agreement as an authorized driver.
+- If a rental vehicle is being used, the applicant taking the skills examination must be named on the Rental Agreement as an authorized driver.

-If you have a learner's permit you may take the driving skills test during your driver education program or when you apply for a driver's license at a license branch if your school participates in the waiver program.
-You must take the driving skills test at a license branch if any of the following situations occur:
+If you have a learner's permit you may take the driving skills examination during your driver education course, if your school participates in the BMV’s waiver program; or, you may also choose to take the skills examination at a license branch when you apply for a driver's license.
+You must, however, take the driving skills examination at a license branch if any of the following situations occur:

-- Your driver education course does not participate in the BMV's driving skills test waiver program; or
+- Your driver education course does not participate in the BMV's driving skills examination waiver program;

 If you fail a knowledge examination you must wait until the next business day before taking another knowledge examination.

 If you fail a driving skills examination, you must wait 14 days before taking another driving skills examination.